tarwn/lessthandot-hugo/blogs/content/posts/2008-12-30-my-to-do-list-for-2009.md

 **Finishing the SQL admin hacks**

-This is another thing I just can’t seem to finish, I wrote the [SQL Server Programming Hacks][6] in the first half of this year; I started the [SQL Server Admin Hacks][7] the second half of this year but I am just pushing it off. just like Peter in Office Space I am thinking &#8220;Where is the motivation Bob?&#8221;
+This is another thing I just can’t seem to finish, I wrote the [SQL Server Programming Hacks][6] in the first half of this year; I started the [SQL Server Admin Hacks][7] the second half of this year but I am just pushing it off. just like Peter in Office Space I am thinking “Where is the motivation Bob?”

 That is it for me, I will add some personal stuff to this on my [personal blog][8]

 Who to tag, who to tag?
-Mmmm, can&#8217;t tag Chrissie1 since he is perfect, let me try the following people:
+Mmmm, can't tag Chrissie1 since he is perfect, let me try the following people:

 [Brent Ozar][9]